 Can you change your health insurance excess?

 You may be able to change the amount of your voluntary health insurance excess at policy renewal, but this could depend on the different insurers and their terms and conditions.
-However, you won’t be able to opt out of any compulsory excess that your insurer has added onto your policy.
+However, you won’t be able to opt out of any compulsory excess that your insurer has added to your policy.

 What happens when you change your excess?